Search-optimized content preview

 How soon can I move furniture onto newly finished floors?

 Most projects allow careful furniture placement after about 72 hours, but always follow your installer's exact timeline.
+Lift furniture, use felt pads, and wait on rugs until the finish is ready.

 Can I change my floor color later?

 Yes.
 Most hardwood floors can be sanded and stained again if thickness and condition allow.
+A contractor can confirm whether there is enough wear layer left.

 How often should hardwood floors be refinished?

 Many homes need refinishing about every 7 to 12 years, depending on traffic and maintenance.
+Timely recoating can extend that window.

 Are humidity changes really that important?